-Your child will then be "randomised" to decide which vaccine they will receive for the second dose (Pfizer-BioNTech, Moderna or Novavax) and whether they will receive a full or half standard dose.
-You and your child will not be told which it will be until later in the study.
+You will then be "randomised" to decide which vaccine you will receive for the second dose (Pfizer-BioNTech, Moderna or Novavax) and whether you will receive a full or half standard dose.
+You will not be told which it will be.

-We will give your child their second dose of COVID-19 vaccine, according to what was determined by the randomisation.
-They will again need to stay for at least 15 minutes after vaccination.
+We will give you your second dose of COVID-19 vaccine, according to what is determined by the randomisation.
+You will again need to stay for at least 15 minutes after your vaccination.

-We will look at what they have recorded in their symptom diary and ask them to record their symptoms after the second vaccination.
-We will ask for the same information as the after the first vaccination.
-This visit will take up to an hour.
+We will look at what you have recorded in your symptom diary and ask you to record your symptoms after the second vaccination.
+We will ask you for the same information as after the first vaccination.
+This visit will last up to one hour.

-At the third, fourth, fifth and sixth visits (D70, D84, D182 and D364), your child will only have a brief health check and a blood test (and a saliva/nasal fluid sample at the third visit, if this was taken at previous visits).
-These will be scheduled at about 10, 12, 26 and 52 weeks after your first visit and will take about 30 minutes.
+At the third, fourth, fifth and sixth visits (D70, D84, D182 and D364) only require you to have a brief health check, and blood test (and a further saliva/nasal fluid sample will be taken at the third visit, if this was taken at previous visits).
+They will be scheduled at about 10, 12, 26 and 52 weeks after your first visit.
+These visits will last about half an hour.

-IF YOUR CHILD HAS ALREADY RECEIVED A COVID-19 VACCINE IN THE COMMUNITY:
+IF YOU HAVE ALREADY RECEIVED A COVID-19 VACCINE IN THE COMMUNITY:

-Your child would visit us five or six times over the course of a year.
+You would visit us five or six times over the course of a year.
 All visits will be arranged to take place outside of school hours.